ua-parser/uap-python/doc/guides.rst

 The most basic such customisation is simply configuring caching away from the default setup.

-As an example, in the default configuration if |regex|_ is available the regex-based resolver is not cached, a user might consider the memory investment worth it and want to reconfigure the stack for a cached base.
+As an example, all resolvers are cached with an :class:`~ua_parser.caching.S3Fifo` of size 2000, a user's workload might lead them to favor a larger LRU.

 The process is uncomplicated as the APIs are designed to compose together.